saitaiky/notebook/docs/docs/other/psychology/life/meaning-in-life.md

 A Meaningful Life aligns closer to **psychological well-being** (PWB) in psychology.
 Carol Ryff proposed the Psychological Well-being Model in 1989, measuring PWB across six dimensions.
 These dimensions not only reveal the diversity of well-being but also emphasize individual development and psychological maturity.

 - **Self-acceptance** involves positively evaluating oneself, including accepting past experiences and present traits.
+Face the weakness, accept it then change it.(面對自己的黑暗面)
 - **Positive relations with others** entail nurturing meaningful connections and displaying care, compassion, and love.
 - **Autonomy** signifies independence in thoughts and actions, even under societal pressure.
 - **Environmental mastery** refers to effectively coping with environmental changes and deriving satisfaction from them.